 You’ve probably experienced flow when you were doing something that you feel passionately about.
 It might be a physical activity such as a sport, a mental activity such as solving a problem, a communal activity such as brainstorming, a creative activity such as painting, or even a spiritual activity such as meditating.

 The idea of flow is not new.
 People have been aware of this altered state of consciousness for as long as humans have existed.
-However, it was first fully explored and defined as flow by psychologist Mihaly Czikszentmihalyi in the 2008 book, Flow: The Psychology of Optimal Experience, and has since been more fully researched and developed by Kotler and the rest of the team at the Flow Genome Project.
+However, it was first fully explored and defined as flow by psychologist Mihaly Czikszentmihalyi in the 2008 book, Flow: The Psychology of Optimal Experience, and has since been more fully researched and developed by Kotler and the rest of the team at the Flow Research Collective.

 Kotler says there are six qualities that define the state, and four “triggers” that are precursors.
 The triggers can be used to help you enter a state of flow.